We work to develop effective standards and guidelines for historical archaeology with the help of trained specialists working in the field.

 In many cases, when an item's state as a ruin is a primary element of its significance, management through preservation will be justified, rather than partial or full reconstruction, and processes of controlled and recorded decay may be acceptable.

-You will need to make an application to the Heritage Council if you are going to disturb or excavate any land in NSW that is likely to contain archaeological remains.
-Download the appropriate forms from Permits and applications page.
+You will need to make an application to the Heritage Council of NSW if you are going to disturb or excavate any land in NSW that is likely to contain archaeological remains.
+See the Applications page.

 Since 1981 the Heritage Council of NSW has provided policy and published practice guidance about how archaeological sites should be investigated and managed under Heritage Act approvals.